 In spite of the oracles always being deliberately ambiguous and open to multiple interpretations, they became infallible “truths.”
-The crowds grew so large that that officials built a sanctuary to keep the peasants even farther back.
+The crowds grew so large that that officials built fences and walls to keep the peasants back.
 Those who wanted to skip the long line were given the opportunity to pay great sums for VIP treatment.
 In time, commoners were banned altogether in favor of granting audiences only to people of wealth and influence.
 This was when Pythia gave up fortunetelling and became the exclusive spokesperson for Apollo, the god of oracles and knowledge.

 The use of intentional vagueness allows the “seer” to always be right.
 This technique has been carried on for centuries by fortune tellers and astrologers.

-Manipulators know that most people do not see these statements as generalizations.
+Manipulators know most people do not see these statements as generalizations

-Instead, they see positive statements about themselves as accurate if they are flattering enough.
+Instead, most people see positive statements about themselves as accurate if they are flattering enough.
 The Forer Tests presented the exact same information to people who were told it applied only to their astrological sign.
 Not for nothing is it known as the Barnum Effect, described by the Encyclopaedia Brittanica as the phenomenon that occurs when individuals believe that personality descriptions apply specifically to them – and more so than to other people – despite the fact that the description is actually filled with information that applies to everyone.
-The Barnum Effect came from the phrase often attributed to showman PT Barnum that “a sucker is born every minute.”
+The Barnum Effect came from the phrase often attributed to showman P.T.
+Barnum that “there’s a sucker born every minute.”

-HowStuffWorks says the psychologist Bertram Forer first figured out people would agree with vague descriptions about themselves without realizing those descriptions were so vague as to apply to most people.
 He gave a “personality test” to psychology students and then asked how well the results matched them.
-They all got the exact same results that “described” their personality, based on their unique answers.”
-Nearly everyone thought the description was insightful and accurate.
-A few examples from the sketch are phrases like, “You have a great need for other people to like and admire you,” “You have found it unwise to be too frank in revealing yourself to others” and “You have a tendency to be critical of yourself.”
+They all got the exact same results that “described” their personality, based on their “unique answers.”
+Nearly everyone thought their description was insightful and accurate.
+A few examples from my experiment are: “You have found it unwise to be too frank in revealing yourself to others” and “You have a tendency to be critical of yourself.”

-Can you guess about what industries might find the Forer Effect particularly helpful?
+Can you guess about what kinds of workers might find the Forer Effect particularly helpful?